nelmio/alice/doc/fixtures-refactoring.md

         domain: '<($ebay_domain_name)>'
 ```

-**Note**: parameters are resolved only one time in 3.x, which means if you have the following:
+**Note**: parameters are not evaluated in 3.x, meaning that the following:

 ```yaml
 parameters: